 - juice from ½ a lemon

 - ½ cup bourbon

-- 1 tablespoon of Luxardo or Amarena Cherry syrup
+- 1 tablespoon cherry syrup I use Luxardo or Amarena

 - In a cocktail shaker combine the cider, lemon juice, Angostura bitters, apple butter, bourbon, vanila bean and cherry syrup.
 Shake well until totally combined.

-- Pour into cocktail glasses over ice and garnish with cherries, apple slices and cinnamon stick
+- Pour into cocktail glasses over ice about ½ way full.
+Top it off with soda water and garnish with cherries, apple slices and cinnamon stick